Segment CDP: Unifying Customer and Product Data Across Channels

 Enrichment with Scraped Data

 This is where DataWeBot and Segment become a powerful combination.
 Scraped competitive intelligence data, when fed into Segment as enrichment, transforms your CDP from a behavioral analytics tool into a complete competitive intelligence platform.
+For a broader look at how scraped data powers strategic decisions, see our guide on ecommerce data for market research.

 Enrichment Use Cases